NeoSpark314/godot_oculus_quest_toolkit/README.md

 A video of some of the alpha features can be seen [on youtube here](https://youtu.be/-jzkHOum1kU).

 ## Running the included demos
-For convenience (at least during Godot 3.2 alpha phase) this repo includes a prebuild version of the oculus quest plugin and an android debug package.
+For convenience this repo includes already prebuild version of the godot oculus mobile plugin ([Godot Oculus Mobile](https://github.com/GodotVR/godot_oculus_mobile)) and  an android debug package.
 The included demo scene is directly exportable without any modifications needed.
 You need to use a recent build of Godot 3.2 alpha.
 Prebuild alpha versions can be downloaded form [https://hugo.pro/projects/godot-builds/](https://hugo.pro/projects/godot-builds/).
 You then need to have adb and jarsigner setup inside Godot->Editor->Editor Settings->Export->Android ([details can be found here](https://docs.godotengine.org/en/latest/getting_started/workflow/export/exporting_for_android.html)), connect your Quest to your PC and press the deploy button: